websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences.md

 * Starting with Liferay DPX 7.4 Update 5 (see more about updates [here](../../../installation-and-upgrades/maintaining-a-liferay-installation/updating-liferay.md)), Search Experiences is a bundled application, like all the LES apps.
 * In Liferay DXP 7.3, Search Experiences will be made available to LES subscribers through the Customer Portal as an add-on application.
 Check [Liferay Enterprise Search for Liferay DXP 7.3](https://customer.liferay.com/downloads/-/download/liferay-enterprise-search-for-liferay-dxp-7-3) for availability.

+## Search Experiences REST API

+The Search Experiences applications publish and consume REST API endpoints (under the path `search-experiences-rest`) to remain consistent with Liferay's other native applications.
+It is not advisable for third party code to consume the Search Experiences APIs as they are volatile: this includes the `/search` endpoint which is only intended to be used by the [Blueprints preview feature](./search-experiences/creating-and-managing-search-blueprints.md#testing-a-blueprint-with-the-preview-sidebar).
+Schema changes are expected to happen as the features evolve, and Liferay will not support custom code that uses the Search Experiences APIs.
+This decision may change in the future as the APIs become more stable.